stjudecloud/rfcs/text/chipseq_workflow.md

                   CREATE_INDEX=false \           # Explicitly do not create an index at this step, in case the default changes.
                   CREATE_MD5_FILE=false \        # Explicitly do not create an md5 checksum at this step, in case the default changes.
                   COMPRESSION_LEVEL=5 \          # Explicitly set the compression level to 5, although, at the time of writing, this is the default.
-                  VALIDATION_STRINGENCY=SILENT   # Turn of validation stringency for this step.
+                  VALIDATION_STRINGENCY=SILENT   # Turn off validation stringency for this step.
    ```

 7. Index the coordinate-sorted BAM file.